pollyweb-org/pollyweb-docs/4 ⚙️ Solution/20 🧑‍🦰 UI/Wallets 🧑‍🦰/🧑‍🦰 Wallet app/🧑‍🦰 Wallet 🛠️ app.md

 1. **How do users migrate a Wallet to another phone?**

-    To migrate a [Wallet 🧑‍🦰 app](<🧑‍🦰 Wallet 🛠️ app.md>) to another phone, a user first needs to bind an [Identity 🆔 agent domain](<../../../50 🫥 Agent domains/Identities 🆔/🆔 Identity agent/🆔 Identity 🫥 agent.md>) on the old phone, and then generate a migration QR [Token 🎫](<../../../30 🧩 Data/Tokens 🎫/🎫 Token/🎫 Token.md>).
+    To migrate a [Wallet 🧑‍🦰 app](<🧑‍🦰 Wallet 🛠️ app.md>) to another phone, a user first needs to bind an [Identifier 🆔 agent domain](<../../../50 🫥 Agent domains/Identifiers 🆔/🆔 Identifier agent/🆔 Identifier 🫥 agent.md>) on the old phone, and then generate a migration QR [Token 🎫](<../../../30 🧩 Data/Tokens 🎫/🎫 Token/🎫 Token.md>).

     * On the new phone, the user needs to install a [Wallet 🧑‍🦰 app](<🧑‍🦰 Wallet 🛠️ app.md>), then scan the migration QR of the old Wallet.
-    * The [Broker 🤵 domain](<../../Brokers 🤵/🤵 Broker helper/🤵 Broker 🤲 helper.md>) will invoke the [Identity 🆔 domain](<../../../50 🫥 Agent domains/Identities 🆔/🆔 Identity agent/🆔 Identity 🫥 agent.md>) on the new phone to perform an identity authentication (e.g., face scan), and then will automatically decommission the old Wallet.
+    * The [Broker 🤵 domain](<../../Brokers 🤵/🤵 Broker helper/🤵 Broker 🤲 helper.md>) will invoke the [Identity 🆔 domain](<../../../50 🫥 Agent domains/Identifiers 🆔/🆔 Identifier agent/🆔 Identifier 🫥 agent.md>) on the new phone to perform an identity authentication (e.g., face scan), and then will automatically decommission the old Wallet.

     ---
     <br/>